grollmus/SnapshotManager/README.md

 - database backend to store saved snapshots
 - logic to check if saved snapshot is compatible with actual datablock structure
-- user interface for checking on saved snapshots
+- user interface for saving, restoring and managing snapshots
 - historical export of snapshot data
+- isolate logic/view from addin interface to develop independently from TIA Portal
+- finding a better way to access the snapshot.xml

 ## Installation